Graded supermanifolds and homogeneity: Homogeneous distributions and codistributions

 To show $(1)\,\Rightarrow\,(6)$, take a one-form $\za\in D^o$.
 According to (\ref{ann1}), this implies $\zi_\za\big|_D=0$.
 By (1), $\dt Y$ is tangent to $D$, so that $[\dt Y(\zi_\za)]\big|_D=0$.
 But $\dt Y(\zi_\za)=\zi_{\Ll_Y(\za)}$, so, again by (\ref{ann1}), $\zi_{\Ll_Y(\za)}\big|_D=0$, i.e., $\Ll_Y\za\in D^o$.
 It remains to show $(6)\ \Rightarrow\ (1)$.
 A vector field is tangent to the submanifold $D\subset\sT M$ if and only if it differentiates local smooth functions vanishing on $D$ into local smooth functions vanishing on $D$.
 From the previous reasoning, we know that $\zi_\za$ vanish on $D$ for all $\za\in D^o$ and that $\dt Y(\zi_\za)\big|_D=0$.
 It is easy to see that the family of functions $\{\zi_\za\,|\,\za\in D^o\}$ is reach enough to assure that $\dt Y$ is tangent to $D$.

 \end{proof} \no Now, we will pass to distributions on homogeneity supermanifolds. \begin{definition} Suppose that $D$ is a distribution of rank $(n-k)$ (resp., a codistribution of rank $k$) on a homogeneity supermanifold $M$ of total dimension $n$ and weight vector field $\nabla_M$.
-We call $D$ a \emph{homogeneous distribution} (\emph{homogeneous codistribution}) if the tangent lift $\dt\nabla_M$ (resp., the cotangent lift $\dts\nabla_M$) is tangent to $D$.
-In view of the above proposition, it is equivalent to the fact that $D$ is locally generated by $(n-k)$ homogeneous vector fields (resp., by $k$ homogeneous one forms). \end{definition}
+We call $D$ a \emph{homogeneous distribution} (\emph{homogeneous codistribution}) if the tangent lift $\dt\nabla_M$ (resp., the cotangent lift $\dts\nabla_M$) is tangent to $D$. \end{definition} \no Note that there is no relevant concept of the degree of a homogeneous distribution (codistribution) $D$, as shown in the following example. \begin{example} Let us consider $\R^3$ with the standard coordinates $(x,y,z)$ and the weight vector field $\nabla=\pa_x+\pa_y$.
+It is indeed a weight vector fields, because for $w\in\R$, $w\ne 0$, the new coordinates $(x',y',z')=(e^{w\cdot x},e^{-w\cdot y},z)$ are global homogeneous coordinates with $\deg(x')=(0,w)$, $\deg(y')=(0,-w)$, and $\deg(z')=(0,0)$.
+It is clear that the one-form on $\R^3$, has weight 0 and is nowhere vanishing, thus generates a rank 1 codistribution $[\za]$.
+Hence, $\za'=e^{\zb x}\,\za$ is a one-form of weight $\zb$.
+Moreover, $\za'$ is another generator of $[\za]$. \end{example}

 \begin{theorem} Let $D\subset\sT M$ be a distribution on a homogeneity manifold $(M, \nabla)$.
 Then, $D$ is homogeneous if and only if $D$ is locally generated by homogeneous vector fields. \end{theorem} \begin{proof} As $\dt \nabla$ is a linear vector field on $\sT M$, it maps basic functions into basic functions, and the part `only if' is obvious.
-Suppose now that the total dimension of $M$ is $n$, and $D$ is homogeneous of rank $k$, so that $[\n, X]\in D$ for every $X\in D$, and let $x_0\in |M|$.
+Suppose now that the total dimension of $M$ is $n$, and $D$ is homogeneous of rank $k$, so that $[\n, X]\in D$ for every $X\in D$, and let $m\in |M|$.